Skip to main content

 Before modifying concurrency limits please make sure you've followed the guidance for Database Recommendations

-OpenFGA queries such as Check and ListObjects can be quite database and CPU intensive in some cases.
+OpenFGA queries such as Check, ListObjects and ListUsers can be quite database and CPU intensive in some cases.
 If you notice that a single request is consuming a lot of CPU or creating a high degree of database contention, then you may consider setting some concurrency limits to protect other requests from being negatively impacted by overly aggressive queries.

 The following table enumerates the server's concurrency specific settings: